isomerpages/moe-guangyangsec/_admission/Direct School Admission.md

 **Note:**
 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.

-2. Application can only be submitted via DSA-Sec Portal.
-Login using Singpass.
+Application can only be submitted via DSA-Sec Portal.
+Singpass login can only be used by parents whose children are studying in MOE maintstream primary schools.

+For other applicants not studying in MOE mainstream primary schools, parents will need to apply for a Registration Number via the MOE website before they can access the DSA-SEC Portal.

 ####  Reflections from our DSA students